 [(4) deleted]

-(5) A person commits an offence if the person delivers a preliminary notice or a notice of completion that is false or misleading.
+(5) A person commits an offence if the person delivers a preliminary notice or a notice of completion that the person knows, or ought reasonably to know, is false or misleading.

 (6) An electrical contractor commits an offence if the electrical contractor delivers a notice of completion for notifiable work that was not carried out, or caused to be carried out, by or under the direction of the electrical contractor.

-[Regulation 52A inserted by Gazette 31 Dec 2007 p.
-6526; amended by Gazette 17 May 2011 p.
+[Regulation 52A inserted: Gazette 31 Dec 2007 p.
+6526; amended: Gazette 17 May 2011 p.
 1819; 2 May 2017 p.
-2298.]
+2298; 8 Jan 2019 p.
+12.]

 52B.
 Electrical safety certificates, issue of for electrical installing work

-(1) Subject to subregulations (3) and (5) and regulation 52BA, an electrical contractor who carries out any electrical installing work, or causes any electrical installing work to be carried out, commits an offence unless, within the period of 28 days after the completion of the electrical installing work, an electrical safety certificate, in a form approved by the Director and duly completed, is prepared by the electrical contractor in respect of the electrical installing work and delivered to the person for whom the work was carried out.
+(1) Subject to subregulations (3) and (5) and regulations 52BA and 52BB, an electrical contractor who carries out any electrical installing work, or causes any electrical installing work to be carried out, commits an offence unless, within the period of 28 days after the completion of the electrical installing work, an electrical safety certificate, in a form approved by the Director and duly completed, is prepared by the electrical contractor in respect of the electrical installing work and delivered to the person for whom the work was carried out.

 (2) An electrical contractor who fails to keep a copy of the electrical safety certificate for the period of 5 years after the completion of the electrical installing work commits an offence.